huyl1/huyl1.github.io/src/content/blog/phong-vu-price-tracker.md

 The backend is written using Express.
 Product information is stored on MongoDB Atlas, accessed via Mongoose (ODM).

-Latest product info and pricing is fetched daily using Scapy (Python) running on Google Cloud Platform VM.
+Latest product info and pricing is fetched daily using Scapy (Python) bot running on Google Cloud Platform VM.